full title · Given in various editions as

 who inspires love and admiration in all his fellows.
 While working on board the

-merchant ship Rights-of-Man, Billy is impressed into naval duty as a
+Rights-of-Man, Billy is impressed into naval duty as a

 foretopman (a sailor who sits atop the foremast or above) on board the warship